-Doing activities like listening to music, reading, or talking to someone else can help the donor relax during the donation process.
+Activities like listening to music, reading, or talking to someone else can help the donor relax during the donation process.

 Blood is a precious resource, both for planned treatments and urgent surgeries.
-Blood donation in a proper time can help patients suffering from life-threatening conditions and supports complex medical and surgical procedures.
-Blood is also important for treating the wounded during emergencies of all kinds like natural disasters, accidents, armed conflicts, etc. Also, blood is essential, in maternal and perinatal care.
-Thus blood is the most demanded source to save a life.
+Blood donation in a proper time can help patients suffering from life-threatening conditions and support complex medical and surgical procedures.
+Blood is also important for treating the wounded during emergencies of all kinds, like natural disasters, accidents, armed conflicts, etc. Blood is essential in maternal and perinatal care.
+Thus, blood is the most demanded resource required to save lives.

 It is overwhelming to know that each year millions of people die due to shortage of blood in blood bank.
-Especially there is a great demand for the negative group bloods.
+There is a greater demand for negative group bloods, in comparison to other types.

-For this year’s World Blood Donor Day let us do our part by spreading awareness about the need of blood and blood donation.
-Everyone must volunteer in donating blood to stop the death due to shortage of blood.
+For this year’s World Blood Donor Day, let us come together and do our part by spreading awareness about the need for blood and blood donation.
+Everyone must volunteer in donating blood to stop deaths due to shortage of blood.

 Take pride in donating blood.

-Donate Blood : Gift of life.